 The Open Academy Science Faculty is committed to a high quality science education for all students.
 We love science and we want to inspire our students to love it too.

-The faculty consists of seven members of specialist teaching staff: Tom Hunt, Sarah Steele, Stuart Murray, Nick Stephen, Leila Molloy, Mel Baines and Jon Ford.
+The faculty consists of seven members of specialist teaching staff: Stuart Murray, Nick Stephen, Leila Molloy, Joshua Dunne and Jason Wilgress.
 We have classroom support from a highly skilled Science Technician, Nigel Hartley.

 Every member of staff is a highly trained expert in their own field but also experienced in working outside their specialism.
 We are fortunate to have specialists in biology, chemistry, physics and psychology.